 One rival told us it was the “most cynical move in recent Aberdeen City Council history”.

-And a fortnight before Hogmanay, there could be a fireworks display to rival that of Edinburgh Castle in the chambers on Wednesday.
+A fortnight before Hogmanay, there was a fireworks display to rival that of Edinburgh Castle in the chambers as members sparred for hours.

-What could happen if councillors don’t undo their Union Terrace vote?
+What might have happened if councillors didn’t undo their Union Terrace vote?

-Aberdeen Inspired argued that the council should have to carry out a whole new period of consultation on the amended system.
+Aberdeen Inspired argued that the council would have to carry out a whole new period of consultation on the amended system.

 This would mean conducting a “full and relevant economic impact assessment”, and potentially giving despairing traders another chance to fight against the bus gates.